davidgama-crypto/xplorers_bundle/docs/apis.md

 - [x] Creating a new game room
 - [x] Adding a new player to a game room
-- [x] Players can update their information in a room
+- [x] Players can update their player information in a room
+- [x] Players can update their game state in a room
 - [x] Players can toggle their status for "ready to play"
 - [x] First player to join the room becomes Host of the room
-- [ ] Host can update game settings like which games to play
+- [x] Host can update game settings like which games to play
 - [ ] When all players are "ready" the game starts automatically
 - [ ] When player is disconnected a player is removed from the game room
 - [ ] When game state is updated by the server or other players, all players are notified dynamically